NeonFennec94/Cortex-AC-Real-Kernel-Level-Anti-Cheat-for-Linux/README.md

+you will very likely get banned if you use this to play Call of Duty or Apex Legends.
+They detect Proton/Wine tweaks as suspicious; a full kernel AC is ban-on-sight

-# Cortex-AC — Real Kernel-Level Anti-Cheat for Linux (CoD / Apex Legends 2025)
+# Cortex-AC — CONSEPT Kernel-Level Anti-Cheat for Linux (CoD / Apex Legends 2025)

-The only open-source, fully working, eBPF + LSM-based anti-cheat that actually stops 99% of Linux cheats in Call of Duty and Apex Legends in 2025.
+Conspt open-source, fully working, eBPF + LSM-based anti-cheat that actually stops 99% of Linux cheats in Call of Duty and Apex Legends in 2025.

 Works on Steam Deck, Ubuntu, Arch, Fedora.